stephencrowell/lungair-fhir-server/example/README.md

 Note that the "bodyweight" observation type in [observation_types.json](../observation_types.json) was configured to report the units as "kg".
 Since the body weights in our table are already in kg, we are good.
 If the weights in our table were in, say, lbs, then we would have to do one of the following:
 - Convert from lbs to kg in our `ExampleObservation.get_value` so that we provide values that match the unit label, or
 - Reimplement `Observation.get_unit_code` with our own `ExampleObservation.get_unit_code` that returns the unit code '[lb_av]' from the [UCUM system](https://ucum.org/).
-This unit code sometimes looks odd, but you can always implement `ExampleObservation.get_unit_string` to return something human readable like 'lbs'.
+This unit code sometimes looks odd, but we can always implement `ExampleObservation.get_unit_string` to return something human readable like 'lbs'.

 These are the last methods we are required to implement; however, there is one last file we will need to create.